 Pay As You Earn (PAYE)/ Employees Tax – is paid by all employees who earn a monthly income above a certain threshold for a given period.

-When are Payroll Taxes Due?
+When Are Payroll Taxes Due?

 Unemployment Insurance Fund (UIF), Skills Development Levy and Pay As You Earn (PAYE)/ Employees Tax- must be paid within seven days after the month for which it was collected.
 Should this day be a weekend or public holiday, then payment should be made before this weekend or holiday.

-How Much Payroll Taxes are Due?
+How Much Payroll Taxes Are Due?

 Unemployment Insurance Fund (UIF) – both the employer and employee pay 1% of the employee’s total salary as UIF.
 As a result, the final payment will be 2% of the amount, with 1% coming from each contributor.
 A ceiling is placed on earnings of R14 872 per month or R178 464 annually.
-Employees who earn above R14 872.00 can contribute a maximum R148.72 per month for UIF.
+Employees who earn above R14 872.00 can contribute a maximum of R148.72 per month for UIF.

 Skills Development Levy – is also charged at 1% of employee salaries, but is paid for only by the employer.
 SDL is charged at 1% of the total salary bill, including overtime payments, leave pay, bonuses, commissions, and lump sum payments.